List of officer

 Dr. John Wong is currently the sports medicine consultant in the Hong Kong Sports Institute.
 Besides, he is also the Chairman of the Hong Kong Physical Fitness Association.

-Dr. Parco Siu is an Associate Professor at the Hong Kong Polytechnic University.
+Dr. Parco Siu is an Associate Professor at the University of Hong Kong.
 He obtained his PhD in Exercise Physiology at West Virginia University School of Medicine followed by postdoctoral training at Harvard Medical School.
 He is the Fellow of American College of Sports Medicine (FACSM), Fellow of European College of Sport Science (FECSS), and Fellow of Hong Kong Association of Sports Medicine and sports Science (FHKASMSS).
 Dr. Siu’s research focuses on muscle and exercise physiology.

 Dr. Raymond So is responsible in HKSI is to assess the physiological response of the local elite athletes during and after training, and then recommend training emphasis to the coaches.
 Regarding research interest, he is now working most in the following areas: local muscle monitoring under dynamic condition, exploring the effectiveness of physical recovery methods and hypoxic training.

 Prof. Stephen Wong obtained his Ph.D. degree in exercise physiology from Loughborough University.
 He is currently a professor in the Department of Sports Science and Physical Education of The Chinese University of Hong Kong (CUHK).
 He also serves as Associate Dean (Research) of the Faculty of Education and Associate Head of the United College at CUHK.
 Professor Wong is a Fellow of the American College of Sports Medicine (ACSM) and the Council Member of the Hong Kong Association of Sports Medicine and Sports Science (HKASMSS).
 Professor Wong’s research interests involve exercise metabolism, sports nutrition, physical activity and health.